Pure Neem Oil For Plants – The ‘Healthy’ Pesticide

-Like unrefined coconut oil, pure neem oil becomes solid and thick at cooler temperatures, so if necessary, you can warm up the whole bottle by placing it in a pot of warm water, or you can just mix the neem directly with warm water before spraying.
-Don’t use hot water as heat destroys azadirachtin.
+Like coconut oil, pure neem oil becomes solid and thick at cooler temperatures, so if necessary, you can warm up the whole bottle by placing it in a pot of warm water.
+Don’t use really hot water because heat destroys azadirachtin.

-The oil and water will separate, so you’ll want to use an emulsifier to stabilize the mixture.
-Generally what’s used is liquid soap or detergent, which also has insecticidal properties.
-I use a non-toxic Castile soap such as Dr Bronner’s.
+Oil and water don’t mix easily, so you’ll need to use an emulsifier to stabilize the mixture.
+Generally, liquid soap is used.
+It also has insecticidal properties.
+Unfortunately, dish detergents are quite hard on plants, so I use a non-toxic Castile soap such as Dr Bronner’s.

-Then slowly pour in the neem oil while vigorously mixing the liquid.
+Now let’s apply the recipe to a pint-sized hose-end sprayer.
+Here’s how I do it.
+Fill it 3/4 full with warm water, add 1.5 teaspoons of non-toxic liquid soap, and shake shake shake.
+Then, slowly pour in 4.5 Tbsp of neem oil while vigorously mixing the liquid.
 This is similar to how a good salad dressing is made – the oil needs to be added slowly and mixed really well in order to emulsify it.
 Alternatively, using a blender to mix this all together can work, but then your blender smells like neem, which isn’t very nice.

-Even better, use less water and instead add some liquid fish and/or liquid seaweed fertilizer and spray them at the same time.
+Even better, in your hose-end sprayer, cut your water in half and replace it with liquid fish and/or liquid seaweed fertilizer to spray them at the same time.
 I always try to combine products when possible since I’m out there spraying anyway, and fish and seaweed are the best matches for pure neem oil.

 I don’t mix this with microbial inoculants because I don’t think the microbes would like the oil, so I come through with my EM or compost tea a few days later or whenever I get to it.

-Use your neem and water mixture within 8 hours because it will break down afterwards.
+Use your neem and water mixture within 8 hours because it will break down afterward.
 Then clean your sprayer immediately to keep it from clogging up with oil.

 When you spray the leaves, make sure that you also spray the undersides because insects like to hide there.